 Did you know you can use an air fryer for a number of different dishes?
-One, in particular, I am fond of and that is an air fryer cake.
+One, in particular, I am fond of is this air fryer cake recipe.
 Wait, what?
 You can make a cake in an air fryer?
 Yes!
 Absolutely!
-The best part is they also bake faster than in a traditional oven.
+The best part is the cooking time is also faster than in a traditional or conventional oven.

 What is an air fryer?

 First, let me explain exactly what an air fryer is.
 Air fryers are medium-sized kitchen appliances that are essentially mini convection ovens.
 They have a coil heating element at the top inside the unit which heats up.

 There is a mini fan above the heating coil which blows air passed the coil causing the air to heat up.
 The hot air then circulates all around on the inside cooking the food which is different than a regular oven.
 And the result is healthier food since you don’t have to use much oil at all.

 It does however kind of mimic the deep frying process producing a result that is similar to that of a deep fryer.
 And that is where the term air fryer came from.

 How to make a cake in an air fryer

 Now it is time to bake a cake using this neat little contraption.
 First, you will need a few ingredients and tools.

 - Cake batter – Use your favorite homemade cake batter or get a store-bought boxed cake mix.

 - Air Fryer – The star of this recipe is, of course, the air fryer.
 There are different brands out there to choose from.
 Some of the most popular ones are the Ninja Foodi, Cosori, Gourmia, Emeril Lagasse, and Instant made by the same people that make the Instant Pot.